Meet the board

 Chair | Jim Miller

-Jim Miller was an Executive Director at Macquarie Capital from 1994-2015, with experience across a range of sectors, working with both government and private sector clients.
+Jim was an Executive Director at Macquarie Capital from 1994-2015, with experience across a range of sectors, he led over $120b in transactions and worked with both government and private sector clients.
 Jim has extensive experience in infrastructure having worked in the areas of regulated assets, transport, energy, utilities and resources and social infrastructure.
 He has both a Bachelor and Masters of Economics from Macquarie University.
-He is currently the Deputy Chair of Infrastructure Partnerships Australia, a Fellow of the Australian Institute of Company Directors and a Fellow of the Institute of Actuaries Australia.
+He is also a Fellow of the Institute of Actuaries Australia.

 Deputy Chair – Maria Wilton

 Maria Wilton’s experience in the investment industry spans thirty years.
 Maria is currently the Chair of the Industry Advisory Board of the Australian Centre of Financial Studies, a Member of the Chartered Financial Analyst (CFA) Advocacy Council and National Chair of the CFA Society Diversity Committee.
 Maria’s former roles include Managing Director and Chair of Franklin Templeton Investments Australia, Senior Director of International Advisory Services, Director roles at Melbourne Water, the Transport Accident Commission, the National Breast Cancer Foundation and Victoria Legal Aid (VLA) and Chair of the VLA Audit Committee.